piperfw/diary/README.md

 #### Changelog
 ##### V1.1 (2018-06-17)
 - Events now stored as a JSON array instead of a JSON object
-- Can now have aritrary many events with the same title (or time, date etc.)
+- Can now have arbitrary many events with the same title (or time, date etc.)
 - No longer breaks if `event.json` contains an empty JSON array (i.e. user has no events).
 ##### V1.2 (2018-06-22)
 - Added `-s` option to saved events to `saved_events` in a human readable format.
 Events are grouped by year.